microfleet/core/packages/core/docs/recipes/knex-migration.md

 * Microfleet service with configured `knex` plugin.
 For more information please refer [this recipe](./knex.md)
 * Installed `PostgreSQL` server.
 * PostgreSQL Table structure and Datatypes knowledge.

+## Migration execution order
+All migrations executed in alphabetical order.
+So you shoulld name your migrations with some numeric prefix like '01, 02' or DateTime like '20200101_000000, 20200102_000000'

 ## Service configuration